House Construction Cost

 | Kasaragod | ₹1,900 - 2,600 | Karnataka border labour |

-Alappuzha and coastal Kollam need deeper foundations or pile driving - that alone adds ₹1.5-3 lakhs on a 1,500 sqft build.
-Wayanad and Idukki add retaining wall costs (₹800-1,500 per running foot) that flat-land districts don't face.
+Alappuzha and coastal Kollam need deeper foundations or pile driving, that alone adds ₹1.5-3 lakh on a 1,500 sq ft build.
+Wayanad and Idukki add retaining-wall costs of ₹800-1,500 per running foot that flat-land districts never face.

 |---|---|---|---|